Service Member Support

-Our soldiers, sailors, airmen and marines are returning from deployment in Operation Enduring Freedom and Operation Iraqi Freedom.
-Many of them are not returning to their duty assignments, instead, they are recovering at various Military Treatment Facilities (MTFs) because of injuries they sustained in the Global War on Terror.
+Our soldiers, sailors, airmen and marines are returning from deployment in the overseas contigency operation.
+Many of them are not returning to their duty assignments, instead, they are recovering at various Military Treatment Facilities (MTFs) and wounded warrior programs because of injuries they sustained in theater.

-CAP works closely with wounded Service members across the nation to ensure they receive appropriate accommodations and support services for their needs by introducing assistive technology during recovery and rehabilitation at MTFs.
+CAP works closely with wounded, ill and injured Service members across the nation to ensure they receive appropriate accommodations and support services for their needs by introducing assistive technology during recovery and rehabilitation at MTFs and wounded warrior programs.

 Accommodations are available for Service members with injuries that have caused: